How emotions are made

 I regularly get this question from clients: “How do we measure the emotions of our respondents?”
-At this point, I explain that in order to get a good picture of the respondents’ emotional response, you can use The Observer XT to monitor their overt behavior, FaceReader to measure their facial expressions, and psychophysiological measures to get an idea of what occurs on the inside.
+At this point, I explain that in order to get a good picture of the respondents’ emotional responses, you can use The Observer XT to monitor their overt behavior, FaceReader to measure their facial expressions, and psychophysiological measures to get an idea of what occurs on the inside.
+To combine and streamline these multiple types of measurements on one platform, NoldusHub® is the way to go.

 After data has been acquired using one of these tools, another question often pops up: “Why does FaceReader measure so much anger?
 Our product / website was not designed to elicit anger?!”